esacinc/qcAssayPortal/README.md

 qcAssayPortal is implemented as a Python program running on a Windows platform that requires pre-installation of Skyline https://skyline.ms/project/home/software/Skyline/begin.view and R https://cran.r-project.org/bin/windows/base/  <br />
 For Python (v2.7.*) programming language, it requires Python-related libraries, including pandas(>= v0.21.0) and Jinja2(v2.9.6). <br />
-For R (v.3.3.1) programming language, it requires R-related libraries, including Cairo, evaluate, MASS and dplyr.  <br />
+For R (v3.5.* is recommended) programming language, it requires R-related libraries, including Cairo, evaluate, stringr, plyr, MASS ggplot2 and dplyr.
+In order to install required libraries, please run install.packages() in the R console. <br />
-For Skyline (v4.2), it requires preinstalled Skyline command-line interface https://skyline.ms/_webdav/home/software/Skyline/@files/docs/Skyline%20Command-Line%20Interface-3_7.pdf. <br />
+For Skyline (v4.2 is recommended), it requires pre-installed Skyline command-line interface https://skyline.ms/_webdav/home/software/Skyline/@files/docs/Skyline%20Command-Line%20Interface-3_7.pdf.
+Or Install Skyline administrator downloaded from https://skyline.ms/wiki/home/software/Skyline/page.view?name=install-administator-64.
+The command-line toolSkylineCmd.exe can be found in the installation directory. <br />

 qcAssayPortal can be installed from the source code by pip:<br />
 1) Download qcAssayPortal source code from URL and unzip the zipped file folder.<br />